Trollhattan Mini Guide

 So What Should I be Doing in Trollhattan?

 The river is the most popular destination for sightseers and those that like to be active.
 You can hire boats on the river or fish or just enjoy walking along the river bank.
 In summer, the river and locks become very popular with people from the town and from further afield.
 For those interested in machines, there’s a great hands on Science and Technology centre called Innovatum.
 The wannabe engineers will love this where they can make valves and pistons work in an engine using themselves as power and they can generate their own electricity with the hydroelectric model.
-Finally, if you have ever driven a Saab, there’s the Saab Museum detailing the history and development of the cars and aeroplanes.
+Finally, there’s the Saab Museum detailing the history and development of the cars and aeroplanes.

 What can I Have to eat There That’s Different?